tejacques/Deque/README.md

 What is it?
 -----------

 A C# Generic Deque class implemented in .NET 2.0 with no dependencies.
 Deques have constant time insertion and removal from either end.
 This implementation is a circular-array backed Deque class to the System.Collections.Generic namespace.
-The tradeoff over a doubly-linked-list backed Deque is that arbitrary access into the deque is onstant time, but arbitrary insertion into the deque is O(n), whereas a doubly-linked-list backed deque is the opposite.
+The tradeoff over a doubly-linked-list backed Deque is that arbitrary access into the deque is constant time, but arbitrary insertion into the deque is O(n), whereas a doubly-linked-list backed deque is the opposite.

 More information about Deques can be found here: http://en.wikipedia.org/wiki/Double-ended_queue